 In Mark 16:8, the women fled from the tomb in fear and astonishment.
 And they said nothing to anyone, because they were afraid.
 However, in Matthew, Luke, and John, the women informed the disciples of the empty tomb.
 This appears to be a contradiction.
 However, a resolution is certainly possible; for example, earlier in Mark 1:44, Jesus told a man whom he had just healed of leprosy, “See that you say nothing to anyone.
 But go show yourself to the priest.”
 The command in both instances is very similar.
 Thus, it could be that Mark is saying, as implied in 1:44, that the women did not stop along the way to speak with anyone else but went directly to the disciples.
 (Licona, Why Are There Differences in the Gospels?
 Oxford University Press, 2016, 177.)

 So, what Mark actually says is “Trembling and bewildered, the women went out and fled from the tomb.
 They said nothing to anyone, because they were afraid” (16:8).
-Licona points out it’s pretty clear that, based on how Mark describes pretty similar commands elsewhere in the Gospels, we’re not being told that the women refused to listen to the angel because they were afraid of telling anyone, but that simply, on the way to go to the disciples, they did not tell anyone else.
+It’s pretty clear that, based on how Mark describes pretty similar commands and amazement/fear of the otherworldly elsewhere in the Gospels, we’re not being told that the women refused to listen to the angel because they were afraid of telling anyone, but that simply, on the way to go to the disciples, they did not tell anyone else.